Session 1: Pharmacokinetic-Pharmacodynamic (PK/PD) Modeling (In Person)

 Fee

 Individual fee: $2,800.
 This includes course documentation, continental breakfasts, mid-session refreshments, lunches and opening dinner.
-Up to 5 graduate students may enroll at $1,400 (registered MS & PhD).
+Up to 5 graduate students may enroll at $1,400 (registered MS and PhD).

 Payment